stempler/gradle-eclipseconfig/README.md

 ### Code templates

-Eclipse projects allow to configure code templates.
+Eclipse projects allow code templates to be configured.
 If you provide a `codetemplates.xml` file in your project directory, *gradle-eclipseconfig* will pick it up and use it to configure the Eclipse project with your code templates.

 The easiest way to create such a file is by exporting it from Eclipse.
-You can do so either in the workspace settings or the settings of a project (*Java Code Style*/*Code Templates*).
+You can do so either in the workspace settings or in the settings of a project (*Java Code Style*/*Code Templates*).

 If you are having problems with the code templates not being applied, check if your templates are marked as enabled (`enabled="true"`) and are *not* marked deleted (should be `deleted="false"`).